daattali/beautiful-jekyll/_posts/2016-12-22-principal-component-analysis.md

 ![Variance](/img/variance.PNG)

-Variance can also be represented as the measure of the deviation from the mean for points in one dimension.
+Variance can also be represented as the measure of the deviation from the mean for the points in one dimension.

 #### 3. **Covariance**